ethereum/devp2p/caps/eth.md

 ### Block Propagation

+**Note: after the PoW-to-PoS transition ([The Merge]), block propagation is no longer handled by the 'eth' protocol.
+The text below only applies to PoW and PoA (clique) networks.
+Block propagation messages (NewBlock, NewBlockHashes...) will be removed from the protocol in a future version.**

 Newly-mined blocks must be relayed to all nodes.
 This happens through block propagation, which is a two step process.
 When a [NewBlock] announcement message is received from a peer, the client first verifies the basic header validity of the block, checking whether